 As bushfires take lives and destroy forests, animals, farms and homes across eastern and southern Australia, some are asking whether precious native habitats can be restored, and the country made safe in an era of climate change.

-Professor Lynette Russell, director of the Monash Indigenous Studies Centre, says the Indigenous practice of cultural burning has traditionally been used as a way of rejuvenating and nurturing the land.
+The Indigenous practice of cultural burning has traditionally been used as a way of rejuvenating and nurturing the land explains Professor Lynette Russell, director of the Monash Indigenous Studies Centre.

 Last January, the Dja Dja Wurrung Clans Aboriginal Corporation in central Victoria re-introduced cultural burning after a gap of almost 200 years.
 The ancient practice has also recently been re-introduced around Tathra and in the Shoalhaven region in southern New South Wales.